manoeltelesps/manoeltelesps/README.md

 # Hello, I'm Manoel Teles! 👋

+I am a student of Software Engineering at the Catholic University of Brasília (UCB) with a keen interest in areas such as software development, cloud computing, and artificial intelligence.
+Currently, I am focused on enhancing my skills in C and C++, as well as deepening my knowledge of cloud platforms, always with the goal of turning theory into practice.

-I am a Software Engineering student in my second semester at Universidade Católica de Brasília, constantly expanding my knowledge in web development and programming.
-My passion lies in learning and sharing new knowledge in programming, and exploring new technologies.
+My passion lies in learning and sharing new knowledge in programming, as well as exploring emerging technologies.
 This profile is where I showcase my personal projects, experiments, and study materials.

 ## 🛠 Technologies & Tools I Use: